mlflow/mlflow-export-import/README_individual.md

 import-experiment --help

 Options:
-  --input-dir TEXT           Input directory that contains the exported
+  --input-dir TEXT                Source input directory that contains the
-                             experiment.  [required]
+                                  exported run.  [required]
-  --experiment-name TEXT     Destination experiment namethat contains the
+  --experiment-name TEXT          Destination experiment name.  [required] --import-source-tags BOOLEAN    Import source information for registered
-                             experiment.  [required]
+                                  model and its versions ad tags in destination object.  [default: False] --mlmodel-fix BOOLEAN           Add correct run ID in destination MLmodel artifact.
+Can be expensive for deeply nested artifacts.  [default: True] --use-src-user-id BOOLEAN       Set the destination user ID to the source user ID.
+Source user ID is ignored when importing into Databricks since setting it
-  --just-peek BOOLEAN        Just display experiment metadata - do not import.
+                                  is not allowed.  [default: False] --dst-notebook-dir TEXT         Databricks destination workpsace directory
-  --use-src-user-id BOOLEAN  Set the destination user ID to the source user
+                                  for notebook import.
-                             ID.
-Source user ID is ignored when importing into Databricks since setting it is not allowed.
+  --dst-notebook-dir-add-run-id TEXT
-  --dst-notebook-dir TEXT    Databricks destination workspace base directory
+                                  Add the run ID to the destination notebook workspace directory.
-                             for notebook.
-A run ID will be added to contain the run's notebook.
+  --help                          Show this message and exit.
 ```

 #### Import examples